ietf-rats-wg/eat/draft-ietf-rats-eat.md

 not matter if authentication is by a global password or by per-device public keys.

-The absence of the debug level claim is equivalent to Not Reported.
+As with all claims, the absence of the debug level claim means it is not reported.
+A conservative interpretation might assume the Not Disabled state.
+It could however be that it is reported in a proprietary claim.

 The higher levels of debug disabling requires that all debug disabling of the levels below it be in effect.
 Since the lowest level requires